5 Simple Ways to Lead by Example in the Workplace

 Our actions create unspoken standards for behavior.
 Even when behavioral norms are not explicitly stated, people acquire them by watching and learning from others in the organization.
 Organizational norms can actually be adopted more effectively this way than through formal training or guidelines.
 As social creatures, people are always looking for ways to fit in with others.
 It is in our nature to always be looking for clues about the current group norms and standards.
 And if they are conflicting with the organization’s formal rules and guidelines, we are more likely to follow the norms than the rules.
 Thus, acting against what we are told to do is far easier than acting differently from everyone else in the organization.

 Conformity generally leads individuals to think and act more like the group they belong to.
-However, it can also be possible for individuals to change the group around them.
-This so-called minority influence is more likely to succeed when the individual influencers are high in status, but with enough persistence, it is possible for anyone to provoke change in others.
+However, it can also be possible for individuals to chan the group around them. his so-called minority influence is more likely to succeed when the individual influencers are high in status, but with enough persistence, anyone can provoke change in others.
 When you provide a consistent example of the new way of doing things, you are acting as a trendsetter, and little by little people will start to adopt the new norm.

 Bear in mind the greater impact of negative things compared to positive things in people’s minds.
 Due to this cognitive bias, minority influence can rather easily lead to unwanted or unhealthy group norms and attitudes, meaning that a single "bad apple" can lead others to follow his example.
 That’s why it is important to choose your apples carefully and to take good care of them.